vcl/vcl/modules/badge/README.md

 ## Features

-A tag with rounded corners.
-Supports semantic modifiers for coloring.
+Supports rounded corners and semantic modifiers for coloring.

 ## Usage